 City of Toronto

-Nathan Phillips Square - Indian Residential School
+Nathan Phillips Square Spirit Garden

-The City of Toronto is revitalizing areas of its landmark Nathan Phillips Square at New City Hall.
-As part of the improvements, a new Teaching, Learning, Sharing, and Healing space is being designed and constructed to pay homage to Indian Residential School Survivors.
+The City of Toronto has been revitalizing areas of the City’s landmark Nathan Phillips Square at New City Hall.
+As part of the improvements, a new Teaching, Learning, Sharing, and Healing space was designed and constructed to recognize and honour the experience of Indian Residential School Survivors.

-The project consists of upgrades to existing surfaces with all new landscaping, including a water feature, large sculpture and public building.
+The project consisted of upgrades to existing surfaces with all new landscaping, including a water feature, large sculpture and public building.

-HH Angus’ scope features a full technical audit and inventory report to document all infrastructure and equipment impacted by the project; power supply for new landscape and other LED lighting fixtures; connection of new area drainage to existing storm systems in the parking level; mechanical and electrical services for new 450 ft2 teaching lodge and design of security systems for public spaces and the teaching lodge.
+HH Angus’ scope of work included mechanical and electrical engineering, security systems consulting, IMIT design, and commissioning.
+Specifically, the scope featured a full technical audit and inventory report to document all infrastructure and equipment impacted by the project; power supply for new landscape and other LED lighting fixtures; connection of new area drainage to existing storm systems in the parking level; mechanical and electrical services for the new 450 ft2 Teaching Lodge; and design of security systems for public spaces and the Teaching Lodge.

-HH Angus is also developing and preparing a commissioning plan for all mechanical and electrical equipment being installed during the project.
+HH Angus also developed and prepared a commissioning plan for all mechanical and electrical equipment being installed during the project.

-One of the interesting challenges of this project is working with multiple stakeholders to ensure the vision of all parties for the project is realized.
+One of the interesting challenges of this project was working with multiple stakeholders to ensure the vision of all parties for the project was addressed.

 SERVICES

-Mechanical Engineering | Electrical Engineering | Security Design | IMIT Design
+Mechanical Engineering | Electrical Engineering | IMIT

 | Commissioning